Hitting lessons for fastpitch softball

 Private softball hitting lesson costs?

 How much do hitting lessons cost?
-My hitting lessons cost range depends on number of players, location of the field, and whether the instruction will be indoors or outdoors, but sessions usually go a 1/2 – 1 hour long.
-In the off-season when we are using the indoor facility the hitting lesson prices are priced a bit higher to cover the cost of the facility on top of the lesson.
+My hitting lessons cost range depends on the number of players, location of the field, and whether the instruction will be indoors or outdoors, but sessions usually go a 1/2 – 1 hour long.
+In the off-season, when we are using the indoor facility, the hitting lesson prices are priced a bit higher to cover the cost of the facility on top of the lesson.

 The initial hitting session is really focused on introduction, dynamics, seeing the ball, getting a video or two so I can form a plan based on her strengths and opportunity areas, and then just let her swing away and have fun hitting a bucket or two of balls.